Security groups for your Application Load Balancer

 Allow outbound traffic to instances on the health check port |

 Note that the security groups for your Application Load Balancer use connection tracking to track information about traffic coming from the Network Load Balancer.
 This happens regardless of the security group rules set for your Application Load Balancer.
-To learn more about Amazon EC2 connection tracking, see Security group connection tracking in the Amazon EC2 User Guide for Linux Instances.
+To learn more about Amazon EC2 connection tracking, see Security group connection tracking in the Amazon EC2 User Guide.

 We also recommend that you allow inbound ICMP traffic to support Path MTU Discovery.
-For more information, see Path MTU Discovery in the Amazon EC2 User Guide for Linux Instances.
+For more information, see Path MTU Discovery in the Amazon EC2 User Guide.

 Update the associated security groups